Zastava M92

 The M92 is a carbine developed and manufactured by Zastava Arms since 1992.
-It is nearly identical to the Zastava M85 carbine; the only differences between the two are caliber and, correspondingly, magazine design.
+It is nearly identical to the Zastava M85 carbine; the only differences between the two being caliber and correspondingly, magazine design.
 The M92 is a shortened version of the Zastava M70 assault rifle, which is a modified copy of the Soviet AKM assault rifle.

 Overview

 The Zastava M92 chambers and fires the Soviet 7.62×39mm round.
-It is a gas-operated, air-cooled, magazine-fed, and selective fire firearm with an under folding metal stock.
-In general design, it is a modified hybrid of the Soviet AKMSU and AK-74 carbines, but is easily distinguished by the design of pistol grip and especially by the longer handguard, which is made out of a different wood type and has three cooling vents instead of the usual two.
-This feature gives the M92 less overheating on full auto mode.
+It is a gas-operated, air-cooled, magazine-fed, and select-fire carbine.
+In general design, it is a modified hybrid of the Soviet AKMS and the AKS-74U carbine, featuring the underfolding stock of the AKMS but overall layout of the AKS-74U.
+It is easily distinguished by the Zastava-specific design of the pistol grip and especially by the longer Beech-wood handguard, featuring three cooling vents instead of the usual two.

-The M92 also features a shorter barrel.
-Unlike most rifle rounds which would otherwise experience a loss of velocity out of a shorter barrel, the 7.62×39mm round loses very little velocity when compared to a full-length barrel.
-This makes it an excellent round for short-barrel rifles.
-The short barrel of the M92 may not lose enough velocity to even make a considerable difference when compared to the M70.
+In contrast to the full-size M70 counterpart, the M92 also features a shorter 10.0in barrel.
+Unlike most rifle rounds which would otherwise experience a significant drop in velocity out of a short barrel, the 7.62×39mm round loses very little velocity when compared to a full-length barrel, making it an excellent round for carbines.

 Design and features

-The M92 is a gas-operated, air-cooled, magazine-fed, selective fire, shoulder-fired weapon with an underfolding stock.
-In contrast to the M70, the M92 also features a flash eliminator on the barrel end, which reduces muzzle flash and allows the user to see the bullet's point of impact.
-Like all carbine rifles, the M92 has a shorter effective range and lower penetration when compared to the original rifle, but it also has its own advantages, it is more efficient in close combat, the handling is improved, and it has a higher rate of fire.
-Other advantages of a shorter barrel are more portability and ease of concealment, making it popular for vehicle crews, pilots and special forces.
+The M92 is a gas-operated, air-cooled, magazine-fed, select-fire carbine with an underfolding stock.
+In contrast to the M70, the M92 also features a moderator on the barrel end, similar to the AKS-74U.
+Contrary to popular belief, the moderator is not intended to conceal muzzle flash, rather it is intended to burn the remaining powder left due to the short barrel (a design first seen on the XM177 carbines).

+Like most carbine rifles, the M92 has a shorter effective range and lower penetration when compared to full-size rifle counterparts, counterbalanced by better maneuverability in close combat, improved handling, lighter weight, and a higher rate of fire.
+Due to its portability and ease of concealment, it is a popular choice for vehicle crews, special forces, policemen and officers.